satyakonmsft/skype-docs/Skype/UCWA/SkypeForBusinessOnlineScopePermissions.md

+---
+ms.date: 04/05/2021
+description: 'Provides a reference of permission scopes that a user can grant in UCWA 2.0.'
+title: Skype for Business Online scope permissions
+---

 # Skype for Business Online scope permissions
 Provides a reference of permission scopes that a user can grant in UCWA 2.0.

 ## Use scopes to specify access to Skype for Business data